Kiddush

 Kiddush at the start of the Friday evening Sabbath meal as recited by the male head of the household in previous generations (Israel, 1963).

 Chaplain Rabbi Abraham Dubin making the blessing over challah (India, 1944).

-Kiddush (קִידּוּשׁ; /he/, /'kɪdɪʃ/, or /he/) is a blessing recited over wine or grape juice to sanctify Shabbat and Jewish holidays.
-Additionally, the word refers to a small repast called an oneg (עֹנֶג) held on Shabbat and holidays after the prayer services and before the meal.
+Kiddush (קִידּוּשׁ, /he/, /he/; also /'kɪdɪʃ/) is a blessing recited over wine or grape juice to sanctify Shabbat and Jewish holidays.
+Additionally, the word refers to a small repast held on Shabbat and holidays after the prayer services and before the meal.

 Significance

 The Torah refers to two requirements concerning Shabbat: to "keep it" and to "remember it" (shamor and zakhor).
 Jewish law therefore requires that Shabbat be observed in two respects.
 One must "keep it" by refraining from the 39 categories of activity prohibited on Shabbat, and one must "remember it" by making special arrangements for the day, and specifically through the kiddush ceremony.

-Reciting kiddush before the meal on the eve of Shabbat and Jewish holidays is thus a commandment from the Torah (as it is explained by the Oral Torah).
-However, one can also fulfill the biblical commandment by reciting Maariv of the Shabbat, which also mentions the day's holiness.
+Reciting kiddush before the meal on the eve of Shabbat and Jewish holidays is thus a commandment in the Torah (as explained by the Oral Torah).
+However, one can also fulfill the biblical commandment by reciting Maariv on Shabbat, which also commemorates the day's holiness.
 Reciting kiddush before the morning meal on Shabbat and holidays is a requirement of rabbinic origin.
 Kiddush is not usually recited at the third meal on Shabbat, although Maimonides thought that wine should be drunk at this meal as well.